 Kerry Washington wearing Vera Wang

-Our favorite Met Gala looks from 2012 – Schiaparelli and Prada: Impossible Conversations
+Met Gala looks from 2012 – Schiaparelli and Prada: Impossible Conversations

 Schiaparelli and Prada: Impossible Conversations considers the striking affinities between these two iconic Italian designers from different eras.
 For instance, art played an essential role in the life and design of both Elsa Schiaparelli and Miuccia Prada.
-Schiaparelli’s collaborations with the Surrealists Salvador Dalí and Jean Cocteau, and Prada’s interest in and support contemporary artists further reflects in the collections and galleries of the Fondazione Prada.
+Schiaparelli’s collaborations with the Surrealists Salvador Dalí and Jean Cocteau, and Prada’s interest in and support of contemporary artists further reflect in the collections and galleries of the Fondazione Prada.
 In addition, they brought art and fashion into proximity, in a direct, synergistic, and culturally redefining relationship.
-So let’s take a look at how these designers inspired celebrities outfits for the Ball.
+So let’s take a look at how these designers inspired celebrities’ outfits for the Ball.

 Karolina Kurkova In Rachel Zoe

 Emma Stone in Lanvin

 Gwyneth Paltrow wearing Prada

 Our favorite Met Gala looks from 2011 –Alexander McQueen: Savage Beauty

 Alexander McQueen: Savage Beauty examines the full breadth of the designer’s career.
 Including everything from the start of his fledgling label to the triumphs of his own world-renowned London house.
 Arguably, the most influential, imaginative, and provocative designer of his generation.
 Notably, Alexander McQueen both challenged and expanded fashion conventions to express ideas about race, class, sexuality, religion, and the environment.